giuliop/HermesVault/README.md

         - `Index` -> leaf index of `Note` in merkle tree
         - `Path` -> merkle path for `Note`

-    The merkle `Path` starts with `Note` (unhashed `Commitment`), then its sibling, then all the parent nodes' siblings up to, but excluding the root.
+    The merkle `Path` starts with `Note` (unhashed `Commitment`), then its sibling, then all the parent nodes' siblings up to, but excluding, the root.

     The proof proves that:
     - `Nullifier == hash(Amount, K)`